 How Much Does a Radon Test Cost?

 White Glove starts our pricing for radon testing at $200.00 for tests that are conducted at the same time as a residential inspection.
-The prices do go up from there and are based on several factors.
+The prices do go up from there and are based on several factors such as square footage and foundation types.

 If you are not completing the test for a real estate transaction, there are affordable at-home options for testing that you can consider for the regular two-year testing.
 However, at-home tests cannot be used for real estate transactions.